-In other countries, until Delcath obtains government reimbursement, it will rely on private payors or local pre-approved funds where available.
-New technology payment programs may provide interim funding, but there are no assurances that Delcath will qualify for such funding.
-Even if the Company does qualify, the amount and the duration of this funding may be limited.
+In other countries, until we obtain government reimbursement, we will rely on private payors or local pre-approved funds where available.
+New technology payment programs may provide interim funding, but there are no assurances that we will qualify for such funding.
+Even if we do qualify, the amount and the duration of this funding may be limited.
 There are also no assurances that third-party payors or government health agencies of Member States of the EEA will reimburse the product's use in the long term or at all.
 Further, each country has its own protocols regarding reimbursement, so successfully obtaining third party or government health agency reimbursement in one country does not necessarily translate to similar reimbursement in other EEA countries.
-Physicians, hospitals and other health care providers may be reluctant to purchase CHEMOSAT if they do not receive substantial reimbursement for the cost of using the product from third-party payors or government entities.
+Physicians, hospitals and other health care providers may be reluctant to purchase CHEMOSAT if they do not receive substantial reimbursement for the cost of using our product from third-party payors or government entities.
 The lack of adequate reimbursement may significantly limit sales opportunities in the EEA.